waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.
 ### B. Agent & Tool Usage Notes
 - **`pc_navigator_agent`:** Generates a sequence of button presses to navigate the Pokémon PC menu to withdraw or deposit a specific Pokémon.
 It now correctly differentiates between 'BILL's PC' (for Pokémon) and 'Gem's PC' (for items) and is context-aware of the current menu.
 It is a reliable tool for depositing and withdrawing Pokémon.
-- **`battle_strategist_agent`:** Provides the safest, most cautious move. **CRITICAL FLAW:** The agent has repeatedly failed to correctly apply the provided type chart, leading to dangerous and illogical advice.
-Its prompt requires immediate and significant reinforcement to force strict adherence to provided data.
+- **`battle_strategist_agent`:** Provides battle advice.
+Its prompt has been reinforced with a mandatory type chart to force adherence to provided data.
 - **`maze_navigator_agent`:** An agent that can parse the World Knowledge Graph to suggest the next optimal, unvisited teleporter to take for systematic maze exploration. **MUST USE IN SAFFRON GYM.**

 ## III.
 Game Mechanics & Battle Intel